akulihin/King-of-the-Garbage-Hill/King-of-the-Garbage-Hill/Game/Twitch DLC.md

 Twitch chat can make decisions with a poll?
 Whoever won the last round, those chat will be twitch chat next game

+Be racist:
+Chat can vote to be racist.
+They will harshly reduce mental, but will get banned